-Concepts, objectives, and development of environmental studies; system approach to environment; interaction between life and surroundings; patterns of environmental problem in both physical and biological aspects involved in society and economics; guidelines for designing environmental education processes, including theories and philosophy of environmental management that mitigate or solve environmental problems leading to the sustainable development.
+Concepts, objectives, and development of environmental studies; systems approach to environment; interaction between life and surroundings; patterns of environmental problems in both physical and biological aspects involved in society and economics; guidelines for designing environmental education processes, including theories and philosophy of environmental management that mitigate or solve environmental problems leading to the sustainable development.

 Welcome to "Food Environment", an emerging paradigm in Environmental Studies – A new way to think about food.

 Food Environment is a concept which expresses a wide-range of topics and system boundaries related food production, distribution and consumption.
 Students learn from the personal perspective – That is, how human relationships with the environment are most intimate in our choice of what we put into our bodies.

 Class projects and presentations develop an understanding of personal and social food environments as we explore how the environment flows into us in the food we choose to eat.
 The topic expands through class discussion to include contemporary dimensions, such as sustainable, toxic, local, or regional food environments, including private and public food networks and food deserts.